Sunday, 27 August 2017

 BEING A BLACK WOMAN

-If easily offended, or the type who thinks you know everything, or you believe all black people experience life in the very same way, you should log off from this post right now!
+If easily offended, or the type who thinks you know everything, or you believe all Black/Brown people experience life in the very same way, you should log off from this post right now!
 This is not the place for arrogance, or ignorance, real talk...
-Although, if you're 'awake', as the saying goes, you'll fully get this!
+Although, if you're 'woke', as the saying goes, you'll fully get this!

 HUMBLE BEGINNINGS

-Growing up in London was cool for what it was (we were free spirited, our front doors remained open as we played outside, there were no police on the street and we rarely saw people littering and spitting in public) during the 80's and 90's but, I say that having grown up in the East End.
-I've no experience of what it may have been like to grow up anywhere else.
+Growing up in London was cool for what it was (we were free spirited, our front doors remained open as we played outside, there were no police on the street and we rarely saw people littering and spitting in public) during the 80's and 90's but, I say that having grown up in a quiet part of the East End.
+I've no first hand experience of what it may have been like to grow up anywhere else.

 IGNORANT YOUTH